Quantcast

 Fun Antics with Unexpected Depth: A Seamless Transition of Laughter and Heartache

-Now that I’ve completed it, I can finally say how much I’m in love with this drama.
-Somehow it has just the right amount of comedy, tragedy, fluff, angst; the romance here is romance-ing, the chemistry is chemisty-ing, the flow is flowing - everything is just perfect.
-And the OSTs, I absolutely love the OSTs.
-I know enjoyment is subjective and not everyone might share my sentiments but personally, I have not come across a drama which I enjoyed this much in a very long time.
+Let me start by saying how much I’m in love with this drama.
+Somehow it has just the right amount of comedy, tragedy, fluff and angst; the romance here is romance-ing, the chemistry is chemisty-ing, the flow is flowing - everything is just perfect.
+And I absolutely love the OSTs.
+I understand that enjoyment is subjective and not everyone might share my sentiments but personally, I have not come across a drama which I enjoyed this much in a very long time.

 This is one of the rare dramas where watching the trailer actually inspired me to watch it.
 I went in expecting lots of comedy and was not only not disappointed but was also pleasantly surprised by the depth of the story and the characters.
 All the characters (both main and side) are complex and layered, and the actors did such an amazing job at bringing them to life that you can’t help but end up loving or hating them.

-On that note, this was my first proper drama of Cheng Lei and Wang Churan and am I in love?
-They are such a talented and beautiful duo, I couldn’t decide who I liked more and literally loved every second they were on screen.
-Not to mention the visual fest, the costumes and the styling are totally on point and simply so beautiful that I had to rewind a few times just to appreciate their beauty.
+On that note, this was my first drama of Cheng Lei and Wang Churan as main leads and am I in love?
+They are such a talented and beautiful duo that I couldn’t even decide who I liked more and literally loved every second they were on screen.
+Not to mention the visual fest - the costumes and the styling are totally on point and simply so beautiful that I had to rewind a few times just to appreciate their beauty.

 The chemistry between the main leads is also impeccable.
 They are balanced characters and match each other’s energy really well.
-I love how much they trust each other and communicate quickly to prevent unnecessary misunderstandings, and while some secrets still remain, it’s not frustrating and if you see it from the ML's pov, it's really understandable.
+I love how much they trust each other and communicate quickly to prevent unnecessary misunderstandings, and while some secrets still remained, it’s not frustrating and if you see it from the ML's POV, it's really understandable.

 I didn't watch any of the other adaptations before so I went in with a pretty fresh mind, minus the very blatant spoiler the synopsis gave out but personally I feel like knowing the ML's situation made a lot of his early actions make more sense and added more depth to them, like his absolute trust in the FL, his interactions with other people, the court sessions, etc. so I can't really say I mind it.

-The plot itself can come off as a bit shallow at first, but it gradually dives deeper into a darker and more complex storyline without it feeling too overpowering.
-The flow and balance are so good that the comedy and tragedy can coexist with each other without either losing its charm.
+The plot itself can come off as a bit shallow at first, but it gradually dives deeper into a darker and more complex storyline without it ever feeling too overpowering.
+The flow and balance are so good that the comedy and tragedy can coexist without either losing its charm.

 Read More